Class: Rational

 Returns

-truncated (toward zero) to a precision ofndigits
+rattruncated (toward zero) to a precision ofndigitsdecimal digits (default: 0).

 Methods inherited from Numeric